NBISweden/workshop-scRNAseq/labs/Pipeline_exercise.md

 We have used Conda package management for all package installations, this is a good system for installing packages with all its dependencies.
 For more information on Conda, please have a look at their [website](https://conda.io/docs/index.html).

 We have prepared all installations already, but below is a short summary of the steps required to set up the pipeline.
-Read through the details, but is suggested that you create your own folder and run mapping for a few samples from the step - "Create your own project folder".
+Read through the details, but is suggested that you create your own folder and run mapping for a few samples from the step - **5.
+Create your own project folder**.
 If you also want to try out the installations, you are free to do so.

-##### Conda installation and creating an environment - OBS! no need to run.
+#### 1. Conda installation and creating an environment - OBS! no need to run.

 This has already been prepared for this course, but in case you want to run it yourself, you should follow these steps but changing paths etc.